Ben Shapiro: Race

+After the trial of Derek Chauvin, where police officer Derek Chauvin was convicted of the murder of George Floyd, Shapiro stated that Chauvin should not have been found guilty of murder, and instead opined that Floyd died of a drug overdose rather than as a result of Chauvin's actions.
+On March 4, 2025, Shapiro launched a website urging President Trump to pardon Chauvin, though this would not cover Chauvin's state conviction for second-degree murder, for which he is serving a 22.5-year sentence.

 Religion

-Shapiro practices Orthodox Judaism, which informs his ideological positions.
-Traditionalist in nature, following the religion means that Shapiro wears a cap called a yarmulke.
+Shapiro practices Orthodox Judaism, which he states informs his ideological positions.
+Shapiro wears a yarmulke, the traditional Jewish skullcap.
 In a 2011 tweet, Shapiro claimed that Judaism is plagued by "Bad Jews" who "largely vote Democrat".
 The same year, he wrote an article titled "Jews in Name Only" in which he claimed "Jews who vote for Obama are, by and large, Jews In Name Only (JINOs)" and that such Jews "do not care about Israel" or that they "care about it less than abortion, gay marriage and global warming".
 During the 2016 presidential election, he wrote an article titled "No, It Doesn't Matter That Bernie Sanders Is Ethnically Jewish.
 He's a Jew In Name Only."
+Despite being a practicing Jew, he has expressed admiration for Christianity and its role in the building of Western civilization.